rprata/ffmean-shift/README.md

 Algorithm Implementation
 -------------

-The implementation is based on the algorithm described in this [paper](http://comaniciu.net/Papers/MsTracking.pdf) (page 4).
+The implementation is based on the algorithm described on this [paper](http://comaniciu.net/Papers/MsTracking.pdf) (page 4).

 -------------